-Many American people lives in the city after retirement, and that is probably why there has sophisticated air that is different from any other cities in Mexico.
+Many American people lives in Miguel de Allende after retirement, and that is probably why it has sophisticated air that is different from any other cities in Mexico.

 San Miguel de Allende